-- /u01/opt/oracle/product/okv is the Oracle Key Vault installation directory. - /u01/opt/oracle/product/tde will store an auto-login wallet, which only contains the future Oracle Key Vault password, enabling an auto-login Oracle Key Vault configuration. - /u01/opt/oracle/product/tde_seps will store an auto-login wallet, which only contains the future Oracle Key Vault password, providing the ability to hide the Oracle Key Vault password from the database administrator.
-Set the static parameter EXTERNAL_KEYSTORE_CREDENTIAL_LOCATION to the /u01/opt/ oracle/product/tde seps directory. - 5.
+- /u01/opt/oracle/product/okv is the installation directory for the Oracle Key Vault client software.
+Depending on how the TDE_CONFIGURATION parameter is set, the Oracle Database will look for the Oracle Key Vault client software in wallet root/okv. - /u01/opt/oracle/product/tde will store an auto-login wallet, which only contains the future Oracle Key Vault password, enabling an auto-login Oracle Key Vault configuration.
+Depending on how TDE_CONFIGURATION is set, the Oracle Database will look for the TDE wallet or an auto-open wallet for Oracle Key Vault, in wallet_root/tde. - /u01/opt/oracle/product/tde_seps will store an auto-login wallet, which only contains the future Oracle Key Vault password.
+This will hide the Oracle Key Vault password from the SQLPlus command line and potentially from the database administrator to enforce separation of duties between Oracle database administrators and Oracle Key Vault administrators. - 5.
 Execute the primary-run-me.sh and secondary-run-me.sh scripts, which contain the commands for the RESTful API to execute in Oracle Key Vault.